-In this article, we discuss the “Setup” phase of the blueprint.
+In this article, we discuss the “Setup” phase of the automation process.
 The focus of this section is to help you understand the best way to start if you don’t have a web presence yet, or if you already have an existing site that may or may not have been built using WordPress.

-WordPress Traffic Blueprint – Setup
+WordPress Web Traffic Blueprint – Setup Phase

 WordPress offers a ”hosted” and a “self-hosted” option.

-If You Have An Existing Website
+If You Already Have An Existing Website

-If your existing website runs on the WP CMS platform, move to the next step, and make sure that your site’s internal settings have been properly configured.
+If your existing website is powered by WordPress, move to the next step, and make sure that your site’s internal settings have been properly configured.
 We cover this step in more detail in another tutorial.

 Basically, you have two choices:

-- Replace your existing website so that your main website is built using WordPress, or
+- Replace your existing web site so that your main website is built using WordPress, or

 - mydomainname.com – goes to your existing website